johngohrw/next-strapi-static/README.md

 Static-Site-Generation (SSG) using Next.js with Strapi as CMS.

+# Opinionated Boilerplate

+The code at `main` branch will remain unopinionated and minimal.
+For a more opinionated starting point, check out the `opinionated` branch.

 ## Getting Started

 Make sure that your .env files are created in both `/backend` and `/frontend` folders based on their respective `.env.example` files.